PranavPatil7/Fin_Sight/README.md

-# BankBot AI - Multi Agent Banking Assitant
+# Fin Sight - Finacial Document Chatbot

-BankBot AI is a tool for analysing and extracting information from complex financial documents.
+Fin Sight is a tool for analysing and extracting information from complex financial documents.
 By leveraging LangChain, OpenAI embeddings, and Faiss indexing, Finbot provides users with a robust solution for querying financial data.
 The integration of Retrieval-Augmented Generation ensures that the answers are both relevant and contextually accurate, making Finbot an invaluable asset for financial analysts, investors, and other stakeholders.